Samburu National Reserve

 Samburu National Reserve is a game reserve on the banks of the Ewaso Ng'iro river in Kenya.
 It is 165 km² in size and is 350 km from Nairobi.
 It ranges in elevation from 800 to 1230 m.
 Geographically and administratively, it is part of Samburu County.
+It is owned and managed by the Samburu County Government.

 In the middle of the reserve, the Ewaso Ng'iro flows through doum palm groves and thick riverine forests.
 It provides water to the wildlife in the reserve.

 Samburu National Reserve was one of the two areas in which conservationists George and Joy Adamson raised Elsa the Lioness, made famous in the best-selling book and award-winning movie Born Free.
 The Elephant Watch Camp, of which Saba Douglas-Hamilton is director, lies within the park.

 Samburu National Reserve is also the home of Kamunyak, a lioness famous for adopting oryx calves.

 Habitat

 Samburu National Reserve contains two mountains, Koitogor and Ololokwe, the Ewaso Ng'iro river (meaning "brown water") runs through the reserve and the mixture of acacia, riverine forest, thorn trees and grassland vegetation.
 The Ewaso Ng'iro flows from the Kenyan highlands and empties into the Lorian Swamp.
 The natural serenity that is evident here is due to its distance from industry and the inaccessibility the reserve had for many years.